MarcoSpoerl/ethereum-mist-docker/README.md

 ## Prerequisites to Run GUI Applications

-Please note that the following scripts have been tested on macOS only.
+The following scripts have been tested on macOS and Ubuntu.

-You have to prepare your system in order to run [Docker for Mac and GUI applications](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/).
+On macOS, you have to prepare your system in order to run [Docker for Mac and GUI applications](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/).

 ## Run on Public Networks